nvidia-holoscan/holoscan-sdk/docs/sdk_installation.md

 ### Need more control over the SDK?

-The [Holoscan SDK source repository](https://github.com/nvidia-holoscan/holoscan-sdk) is **open-source** and provides reference implementations as well as infrastructure for building the SDK yourself.
+The [Holoscan SDK source repository](https://github.com/nvidia-holoscan/holoscan-sdk) is **open-source** and provides reference implementations, as well as infrastructure, for building the SDK yourself.

 :::{attention}
 We only recommend building the SDK from source if you need to build it with debug symbols or other options not used as part of the published packages.
 If you want to write your own operator or application, you can use the SDK as a dependency (and contribute to [HoloHub](https://github.com/nvidia-holoscan/holohub)).
 If you need to make other modifications to the SDK, [file a feature or bug request](https://forums.developer.nvidia.com/c/healthcare/holoscan-sdk/320/all).